-Like s’mores and mosquito bites, camp songs are a summer tradition.
-Most summer camps have their own special anthem, sure, but there are also many camp songs for kids that are passed along from generation to generation.
+Like s’mores and mosquito bites, campfire songs are a summer tradition.
+Most summer camps have their own special anthem, sure, but there are also many campfire songs for kids that are simply passed from generation to the next, around the campfire.
 Some are silly; others are simple.
 Still others have been pulled from pop culture into summer camp.
 Most have easy-to-remember rhymes and melodies that can be sung around a campfire or when moving from one place to another.
-All are ideal for campfire songs or for the simple act of entertaining or inspiring kids.
-While summer camp is not an option for many this year, singing should be a summer tradition for everyone.
-With that in mind, here are eight great camp songs for kids to learn this summer.
+What unites campfire songs is their unique ability to entertain and inspire kids.
+Camp or no camp, singing can be a summer tradition for everyone.
+Here are eight great camp songs for kids to learn this summer.

 8. “We’re Going on a Bear Hunt”

 Not only is this a fun song to sing along with, it also helps young children learn the differences between above, over, and through.
 This classic folk song was actually made into a book of the same name by Michael Rosen.

 7. “Camp Granada”

 This 1963 novelty song from Allan Sherman is from the perspective of a young camper who’s trying to convince his parents to let him return home.
 This might take a few listens for your young ones to learn, but it’s great to sing when everything that could go wrong in the wilderness is.
 It’ll remind your kids that camping is worth it.